m4r35n357/ODE-Playground/README.md

 ## Background

-This project is mainly a collection of programs for evolving systems of ODE using the Taylor Series Method (TSM), which is based on forward mode Automatic Differentiation (AD).
+This project is mainly a collection of programs for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
-TSM is a procedure for integrating ODEs at arbitrary order, and arbitrary precision (the former requires the latter), using recurrence relations between time derivatives of increasing order.
+TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, calculated to arbitrary precision (the former requires the latter in practice), using recurrence relations between time derivatives of increasing order.
-It is thus a serious competitor to the fourth-order RK4 for the majority of practical cases.
+It is thus (or should be!) a serious competitor to the fourth-order RK4 for the majority of practical cases.
 For the uninitiated, here is a review of the method itself and it's history of repeated "discovery".

 https://arxiv.org/abs/1111.7149